shadow-robot/sr-ros-interface/README.md

 sudo apt-get install ros-indigo-shadow-robot
 ```

-To get the latest development version, you can also use the following [rosinstall file](https://github.com/shadow-robot/sr-build-tools/blob/master/data/shadow_robot-indigo.rosinstall).
+To get the latest development version, you can also look at those [install steps](INSTALL.md).

 ### Running a simulated Hand and Arm